 Sibulan has the majority of golf courses in Negros Oriental including San Antonio Golf Course.
-The tourist attraction of all Sibulan attractions is the Twin-Lakes of Danao and Balinsasayaw, which are both a community managed natural resource.
+The tourist attraction of all Sibulan attractions is the Twin-Lakes of Danao and Balinsasayaw, which are both a community managed the natural resource.
 It is home to an extensive biodiversity and ecosystem.
 Another visit-worthy attraction is the Mama Mary Our Lady’s Garden.
 Activities in this area include swimming, boating, fishing, kayaking and trekking.
 The main institutional landmarks in Sibulan are its symmetrical municipal hall, the only airport of Negros Oriental, the Airport and the Senior San Antonio de Padua Church, an imposing building that attracts devotees from all over Negros Oriental, specially during the festival and holiday season.
 Other interesting landmarks include the AngTay Golf Course, and the Looc Memorial Shrine which is the spot of the initial encounter of World War 2 in the province of Negros Oriental.

 Festivals in Sibulan

 The Gapnod Festival is held on June 12 every year and features decorated and lighted boats which carry venerated images as well as devotees in a fluvial procession along the coastal waters of the town.
-Crowds gather every month on 13th at St. Anthony of Padua to light up candles for this patron saint particularly during his feast day in June 13, whereby a procession is also held.
+Crowds gather every month on 13th at St. Anthony of Padua to light up candles for this patron saint particularly during his feast day on June 13, whereby a procession is also held.
 The church grounds are transformed into a lively festive gathering.

 The Yag-Yag Festival is celebrated every last Sunday in April.
 The festival showcases local culture and arts, unity and fashion.
 It features street dancing, field presentations, colorful portrayal of coastal marine resources in the barangay and related events.